GenAI-Perf#

 Serve GPT-2 TensorRT-LLM model using Triton CLI#

-You can follow the quickstart guide on Triton CLI github repo to run GPT-2 model locally.
+You can follow the quickstart guide in the Triton CLI Github repository to serve GPT-2 on the Triton server with the TensorRT-LLM backend.
 The full instructions are copied below for convenience:

 # This container comes with all of the dependencies for building TRT-LLM engines